The American public has been using email for awhile now—closing in on 50 years.

 What does this mean for business?

 According to last year’s ubisend report, nearly 70 percent of those surveyed would rather make initial contact with a company via messaging as opposed to email.
 Businesses that seize this opportunity to connect with customers via messaging can do so in a variety of ways.
 They can use social platforms like Facebook Messenger, and in-app messaging platforms that keep customers inside the company’s app.
-Either way, it’s important to provide maximum convenience and an optimized user experience for everything from proactive customer engagement to support.
+Either way, it’s important to provide maximum convenience and an optimized user experience.